Ecwid/ecwid-api-docs/includes/_products.md

 **HTTP Status** | **Response JSON** | Description
 -------------- | -------------- | --------------
 400 | Request parameters are malformed
-409 | The product with such SKU already exists
 402 | The functionality/method is not available on the merchant plan 402 | The merchant plan product limit is reached
 404 | Some of the linked entities in the request doesn't exist.
-For example, the product class is not found
+For example, the product class is not found 409 | The product with such SKU already exists
+415 | Unsupported content-type: expected `application/json` or `text/json`

 #### Error response body (optional)